 When it comes to composing a blog, my only rule is to never write for the sake of writing but to listen to what the Father is telling me and put those words on a page.
-It’s amazing how God can be silent one minute, and the next you’re up until 2am composing words into something that I pray will impact your lives!
+It’s amazing how God can be silent one minute, and the next, you’re up until 2am composing words into something that I pray will impact your lives!

 Would you describe yourself as an optimist or pessimist?
 Do you tend to focus on the positive or negative?
-I’d like to think of myself as a generally positive and optimistic person, though I’m also a realist and consider the downfalls that have a chance of occurring, hints my indecisive tendencies.
+I’d like to think of myself as a generally positive and optimistic person.
+However, I’m also a realist and consider the downfalls that have a chance of occurring, hints my indecisive tendencies.
 Whether it’s going somewhere new, deciding if someone’s going to stay in the friend zone (sorry boys), or putting words together for a blog post, no matter the subject, I’m starting to realize how much time I’m wasting by overthinking and turning situations into more than they really are.

 Thank God for friends and family members who aren’t afraid to call me out for my dramatic reactions to simple gestures or ideas.
-They keep me grounded, even if my head still wanders into the clouds on a daily basis.
+They keep me grounded, even if my head still wanders into the clouds daily.
 I’m so thankful to have them in my life, no matter how much I hate hearing them tell me that I’m ridiculous and need to calm down.
 In the end, they’re usually right, which is why I need to put the coming revelation into practice as soon as possible!

 The word trigger has gained a new meaning recently, and people are now using it to describe their agitations.
 I hear it all the time: “That person’s Facebook post triggered me.”
-“I’m feeling super triggered, right now.”
+“I’m feeling super triggered right now.”
 “Just looking at Donald Trump’s face triggers me.”
 (The last example was a joke, not my political opinion)

-I, also use this word when I get frustrated, but it’s not something to be proud of.
-Not only are we, Believers, called not to be anxious, but we are also instructed to be slow to speak and slow to anger (James 1:19).
-These two subjects walk hand in hand; becoming triggered can lead to anxiety about your life and being anxious can make you more susceptible to getting triggered.
+I also use this word when I get frustrated, but it’s not something to be proud of.
+Not only are we, believers, not called to be anxious, but we are also instructed to be slow to speak and slow to anger (James 1:19).
+These two subjects walk hand in hand; becoming triggered can lead to anxiety about your life, and being anxious can make you more susceptible to getting triggered.

 Everyone has days where their emotions run wild, and a simple question can tip us over the edge.
 I, for one, have been known to have bursts of emotions (again, not something to be proud of).
-That said, I’m learning that it’s not so much how we are reacting that’s the central part of the problem, but the fact that we’re allowing our emotions to take control of us.
+That said, I’m learning that it’s not so much how we react that’s the central part of the problem, but the fact that we’re allowing our emotions to take control of us.

 For most of this week, I’ve been studying Romans 8 after “spontaneously” adding Romans 8:28 to the end of one of my morning prayers.
-However, following the events of that day, I no longer believe the verse was a random choice.
+However, following that day’s events, I no longer believe the verse was a random choice.
 With every prayer entry I write, I always search for a Scripture that links with what I’ve written.
 On this particular morning, I was at a loss for words, but as a systematic person, I still wanted to end the short prayer with a verse or two, so I went to my Bible app’s Verse of the Day section and read through the results.
-As I skimmed through my options, my eyes landed on Romans 8:28 which says, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
+As I skimmed through my options, my eyes landed on Romans 8:28, which says, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

 Thinking it was an encouraging verse, I quickly wrote it, closed my journal, and began my day.
 The way God works is truly incredible!
 After “randomly” writing that small verse in my journal, God brought it back to my mind as we were having dinner with a friend.
 To conclude our evening together, we had a time of prayer.
 While we were praying, I felt the Spirit come over me and knew that He had words He wanted me to write; however, it wasn’t until our guest quoted a verse from Romans 8 that things started to click.